deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18775/index.md

 ![](figures/figures_27_0.png)

-> 🔼 Figure 1 shows a flowchart of the W-Bench evaluation process and a comparison of the watermarking performance of eleven methods across four types of image editing, showing robustness and image quality.
+> 🔼 Figure 1 presents a flowchart of the W-Bench evaluation process and a comparison of the watermarking performance of eleven methods across four image editing tasks.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: (a) Flowchart of the W-Bench evaluation process. (b) Watermarking performance.
 Each method is illustrated with a diamond and four bars.
-The area of the diamond represents the method's encoding capacity.
-The y-coordinate of the diamond's center indicates normalized image quality, calculated by averaging the normalized PSNR, SSIM, LPIPS, and FID between watermarked and input images.
+The area of the diamond represents the method’s encoding capacity.
+The y-coordinate of the diamond’s center indicates normalized image quality, calculated by averaging the normalized PSNR, SSIM, LPIPS, and FID between watermarked and input images.
 The x-coordinate represents robustness, measured by the True Positive Rate at a 0.1% False Positive Rate (TPR@0.1%FPR) averaged across four types of image editing methods, encompassing a total of seven distinct models and algorithms.
 The four bars are oriented to signify different editing tasks: image regeneration (left), global editing (top), local editing (right), and image-to-video generation (bottom).
-The length of each bar reflects the method's normalized TPR@0.1%FPR after each type of image editing-the longer the bar, the better the performance.
+The length of each bar reflects the method’s normalized TPR@0.1%FPR after each type of image editing—the longer the bar, the better the performance.
 > </details>